 Please help us to make this happen - you will be directly helping birds like Betty who is shown in the picture - This was how she looked on the day she was saved from slaughter having been at an "alleged" free range farm - Betty is doing well now and is fast growing a new set of feathers

-Fiona Oakes provides care and a home for life to around 500 rescued animals -
+Fiona Oakes and her partner Martin provide care and a home for life to around 600 rescued animals -

 what Fiona does for a living, she is a retained Fire-Fighter and her partner

-Martin works for a Bank.
+Martin is retired from the Financial Services industry.
 No income or expenses are deducted from donations made

 to the sanctuary to ensure that 100% of every pound received goes towards the

 feed costs.
-There are no staff or volunteers as Fiona does all the work alone
+There are no staff as Fiona & Martin do all the work alone